strapdata/elassandra/docs/elassandra/source/operations.rst

 ..
 TIP::
    By default, rebuild index runs on a single thread.
 In order to improve re-indexing performance, Elassandra comes with a multi-threaded rebuild_index implementation.
 The **--threads** parameter allows to specify the number of threads dedicated to re-index a Cassandra table.
    Number of indexing threads should be tuned carefully to avoid CPU exhaustion.
-Moreover, indexing throughput is limited by locking at the lucene level, but this limit can be exceeded by using a partitioned index invloving many independant shards.
+Moreover, indexing throughput is limited by locking at the lucene level, but this limit can be exceeded by using a partitioned index invloving many independent shards.

-Re-index existing data rely on the Cassandra compaction manager.
+Re-index existing data relies on the Cassandra compaction manager.
 You can trigger a `Cassandra compaction <http://docs.datastax.com/en/cassandra/2.0/cassandra/operations/ops_configure_compaction_t.html>`_ when :

 * Creating the first Elasticsearch index on a Cassandra table with existing data automatically involves an index rebuild executed by the compaction manager,
 * Running a `nodetool rebuild_index <https://docs.datastax.com/en/cassandra/2.1/cassandra/tools/toolsRebuildIndex.html>`_  command,